-Be aware that there are special things to know about safety belts and children.
+There are special things to know about safety belts and children.
 And there are different rules for smaller children and infants.
-If a child will be riding in the vehicle, see Older Children on page 3-37 or Infants and Young Children on page 3-39.
+If a child will be riding in the vehicle, see Older Children on page 3-29 or Infants and Young Children on page 3-31.
 Follow those rules for everyone's protection.